runatlantis/atlantis/runatlantis.io/docs/provider-credentials.md

 Terraform with.

 ### Assume Role Session Names
-Atlantis injects 5 Terraform variables that can be used to dynamically name the assume role session name.
+If you're using Terraform < 0.12, Atlantis injects 5 Terraform variables that can be used to dynamically name the assume role session name.
 Setting the `session_name` allows you to trace API calls made through Atlantis back to a specific user and repo via CloudWatch: